5t111111/python-lambda-local-minimal-example/README.md

 $ . bin/activate
 ```

-Note that if you are using zsh/fish, source `acivate.zsh` / `activate.fish` instead.
+Note that if you are using csh/fish, source `acivate.csh` / `activate.fish` instead.

 Install requirements: